Be Like That (3 Doors Down song): Music video

 A music video directed by Liz Friedlander and Nigel Dick and was filmed at Black Park in Wexham, Buckinghamshire, England.
 An alternate version of the video was also made by Friedlander featuring clips from American Pie 2 throughout the video.

 Live performances

 "Be Like That" was first performed live on April 10, 2000, at WAAF studios in Westborough, Massachusetts.
-As of April 1, 2019, it has been performed 277 times, making it the tenth most performed song by 3 Doors Down.
+As of February 10, 2026, it has been performed 434 times, making it the ninth most performed song by 3 Doors Down.